This post continues with the Switzerland-as-a-winter-wonderland theme that began in my previous post about our very snowy trip to Evolène.

 On our first morning there they even had fresh berries.
 Yum!

-I was sorry that we couldn’t squeeze in any more meals in Chur, because there is an Italian restaurant there called Otello that gets great reviews online and has plenty of vegan options on their menu.
+I was sorry that we couldn’t squeeze in any more meals in Chur, because there is an Italian restaurant there called Otello that gets great reviews online and has plenty of vegan Italian dishes on their menu.
 Oh well, something to save for next time!

 Another place you might want to check out if you’re in town is the Rägawurm health food store.
 They have a decent selection of fresh, organic fruits and vegetables as well as plenty of vegan chocolate bars and other treats.
 There is even a selection of baked goods, and the day I visited there were three that were clearly marked as vegan: